wiliiamsBegusa/DeadAndWounded/README.md

 # DeadAndWounded
-Web version of dead and wounded
+Web version of dead and wounded game